Causal Inference on Networks under Continuous Treatment Interference: Methodology

 \subsection{Joint Propensity Score-based Estimator}

-To get an unbiased estimate of both the treatment and the spillover effects, we now present the JPS-based estimator.
-This is modelled to correct for interference by balancing individual and neighborhood covariates across agents under different levels of individual and neighborhood treatments.
+We now discuss our joint propensity score-based estimator to obtain an unbiased estimate of both the treatment and the spillover effects.
+This estimator balances individual and neighborhood covariates across agents under different levels of individual and neighborhood treatments by controlling for the joint propensity score.

-Formally, we define a \textit{joint propensity score} $\psi(z; g; x)$ as the probability of being subject to direct treatment $z$ and being exposed to a weighted average of the treatments of the agent's connections equal to $g$, given characteristics $\vX_i=x$:
+Formally, we define the \textit{joint propensity score} (JPS) $\psi(z; g; x)$ as the joint density of the individual treatment and network exposure conditional on covariates, that is, the relative likelihood of being subject to direct treatment $z$ and being exposed to a weighted average of the treatments of the agent's connections equal to $g$, given characteristics $\vX_i=x$:

-where $\lambda(g; z; x)$ denotes the probability of neighborhood treatment at level $g$ conditional on a specific value $z$ of the individual treatment and on the vector of covariates $\vX_i$ (i.e., $P(G_i=g| Z_i=z, \vX_i=x)$), which we refer to as the \textit{neighborhood propensity score}.
-Similarly, $\phi(z;x)$ denotes the probability of individual treatment at level $z$ conditional on covariates (i.e., $P(Z_i=z|\vX_i=x)$), which we refer to as the \textit{individual propensity score}.
+where $\phi(z;x) = p_{Z|X}(z|x)$ is the \textit{individual propensity score}, i.e., the probability density function (PDF) of the individual treatment conditional on covariates, and $\lambda(g; z, x) = p_{G|ZX}(g| z, x)$ is the \textit{neighborhood propensity score}, i.e., the probability density function of the neighborhood treatment conditional on the value $z$ of the individual treatment and on the vector of covariates $\vX_i$.
+By definition, the individual and neighborhood propensity scores are two joint balancing scores; that is, $\vX_i \ind \mathbbm{1}(Z_i=z,G_i=g) \mid \phi(z;\vX_i), \lambda(g; z, \vX_i)$.
+This means that, within strata with the same values of $\phi(z;\vX_i)$ and $\lambda(g; z, \vX_i)$, the joint probability distribution of the individual treatment $Z_i$ and the neighborhood treatment $G_i$ does not depend on the value of $\vX_i$.
+In other words, individual and neighborhood covariates are balanced across agents with the same values of $\phi(z;\vX_i)$ and $\lambda(g; z, \vX_i)$, but with different levels of individual and neighborhood treatments. \footnote{Appendix A provides a detailed discussion of the balancing property and methods for balance check.}

+Given Assumption \ref{ass:unconf}, thanks to the balancing property of the propensity scores, it follows that the assignment to the joint treatment is unconfounded conditional on both the individual and the neighborhood propensity scores (\citealp{Forastiere:2020}).
+Formally, we can state the following proposition.